limefrogyank/StoriBook/README.md

 # StoriBook
 Display a series of webpages within a single LMS course page in a window that includes popout navigation, navbar navigation, and full-screen modes.
 This window is fully responsive on both large and small screens.
 A print button is included to merge all webpages into one long view without the menu that is easily printable.
+The menu is keyboard navigable for accessibility.

 ![image](https://user-images.githubusercontent.com/7821384/220493730-cc4783d5-c266-4a5f-8bd9-0578a48a5bcf.png)